adamhorner/MacWindowMgmt/README.md

 without resizing the window.
 It also helps with moving the window to the next display as well as centring[^1] windows in the display.

-[^1]: You will note that the documentation is written in British English (e.g. centre), whereas the code is written in American English (e.g. center).
+[^1]: Note that the documentation is written in British English (e.g. centre), whereas the code is written in American English (e.g. center).

 [app]: http://www.alfredapp.com/powerpack/